 Very high-frequency digital ultrasound

-VHFU is the most accurate way to measure the structures inside the eye that affect the outcome of surgery, particularly the parts of the eye behind the iris that can only be imaged by ultrasound.
+VHFU is the most accurate way to measure various structures inside the eye that can affect the outcomes of surgery – in particular, the components of the eye behind the eye that can only be imaged using ultrasound.

-The high-resolution imaging accurately measures specific landmarks inside the eye including the sulcus, ciliary body, and crystalline lens position.
-Accurate measurements of these structures can help better predict the final position of the phakic IOL and therefore decrease the risk of complications (see phakic IOL section).
+The high-resolution imaging of specific landmarks inside the eye can help optometrists and surgeons to better predict the final position of phakic IOLs.
+This can help to significantly reduce the risk of complications in IOL procedures.